mirno/dartCounter2_0/README.md

 - air |
 'go get -u github.com/cosmtrek/air'

+- CORS (Cross-Origin Resource Sharing)
+> is a mechanism that allows or restricts requested resources on a web server depending on where the HTTP request was initiated.
+This is used for security reasons and is particularly important when your front-end and back-end are served from different origins (e.g., different ports during development).
+---
+> By enabling CORS in your Go server, you're allowing your Angular app (running on a different port) to make requests to your Go API.

 # Folder structure
 cmd/dartcounter/main.go: The entry point of your application. pkg/game/game.go: Contains the Game struct and related methods.